abe-winter/abe-winter.github.io/_posts/2019-11-27-ott-fleabag.md

 If you live under a rock you may not know that apple and disney are sniffing at the buns of netflix and amazon's prime video by launching their own streaming channels and making / buying / taking back their own content.

-If you haven't been living under a rock, or your rock doesn't have an ad-blocker installed, you've been bathed in these tasteful reinterpretations of the classics:
+If you haven't been living under a rock, or your rock doesn't have an ad-blocker installed, your poor eyes have been washed in tasteful reinterpretations of the classics like this one:

 ![NFLX seuss ad](/assets/ott-nflx-binge.png)